IllinoisLegalAidOnline/ilao-documentation/docs/source/presentation_surveys.rst

 Followup surveys
 ====================

 We have a separate follow up survey for each presentation.

-.. todo:: Add field data
+These surveys capture:

+* the user's current knowledge of rights learned in presentation
+* did user recommend presenation - yes/no/why/why not
+* did user explain rights to anyone - yes/no/why/why not
+* used magic words learned in presentation - yes/no/why/why not
+* referred anyone to Illinois Legal Aid Online - yes/no/why/why not
+* any information missing
+presentation information feedback

 When sent over SMS: